1 / 10

 Overall verdict on the Ford Puma

 It has got an ace up its sleeve, though.
-The boot is huge - partly thanks to a clever feature hidden underneath the boot floor.
-It’s essentially a wipe-clean storage area dubbed the ‘megabox’.
+The Ford Puma's boot space is huge at 456-litres - partly thanks to a clever feature hidden underneath the boot floor.
+It’s essentially a wipe-clean 80-litre storage area dubbed the ‘megabox’.
 It might not sound that innovative, but it could be very useful for carrying things like muddy football boots.

-Most people will be tempted by the sportier ST-Line or ST-Line X models, while early cars were also offered with First Edition packs.
-Depending on trim level, these adding features like extra driver assistance features or a panoramic sunroof.
+Most people will be tempted by the sportier Puma ST-Line or Puma ST-Line X models, while early cars were also offered with Puma First Edition packs.
+Depending on trim level, these add features like extra driver assistance features or a panoramic sunroof.